 A decision should change things over which you have control and authority.

-A decision should pertain to the present, so that it can be almost instantly delivered.
+A decision should pertain to the present, so that it can be instantly implemented.

 70% of the marketing budget will be diverted to targeting young couples.